 Industrial General Permit

-This track will cover various aspects of the Industrial General Permit such as pollutant source assessments, monitoring and reporting, Exceedance Response Action requirements, BMPs, TMDLs, water quality based corrective actions, compliance options, permit participation initiatives, and Clean Water Act citizen lawsuits.
+This track will cover various aspects of the Industrial General Permit (IGP) such as pollutant source assessments, monitoring and reporting, Exceedance Response Action requirements, BMPs including stormwater capture, treatment, reuse, and infiltration, TMDLs, water quality based corrective actions, compliance options (e.g., IGP Attachment I), permit participation initiatives, and Clean Water Act citizen lawsuits.
+This track will also provide updates on the next IGP reissuance and draft Commercial, Industrial, and Institutional (CII) Permit.

 Modeling and Data Tools

-This track will focus on modeling of all types, including hydrologic, water quality, and geographic information systems (GIS).
-Innovative data collection, visualization, assessment tools, and quantification methods and metrics will be presented, including how data tools from other industries may be repurposed for use in the stormwater arena.
+This track will focus on modeling of all types including hydrologic, water quality, and geographic information systems (GIS).
+Innovative data collection, visualization, assessment tools, and quantification methods and metrics will be presented, including how Artificial Intelligence (AI) and data tools from other industries may be repurposed and/or applied for use in the stormwater arena.

 Monitoring and Special Studies